MhamzaM/Bio-Informatics/README.md

 ### Introduction:
-It is an Gene Locater Application which locates genes from a dataset (CSV support for now).
+It is a Gene Locater Application which locates genes from a dataset (CSV support for now).
 It uses Neural Networks to automatically learn the location of the Genes from a specified training set.

 ### Build :